kptdev/kpt/package-examples/helloworld-tshirt/README.md

 ### Configure functions

-The package contains a function pipeline in the `Kptfile` which has one `apply-setter` and 'example-tshirt' functions.
-The `apply-setter` function allows you to set a simple value throughout the package configuration.
+The package contains a function pipeline in the `Kptfile` which has one `apply-setters` and 'example-tshirt' functions.
+The `apply-setters` function allows you to set a simple value throughout the package configuration.
 In this case the value sets the t-shirt size.
 You can set it to medium.

   pipeline:
     mutators: